 To ensure everyone finds the most suitable product for their use, we list below the most important characteristics among those that we have taken into consideration to select the products included in our list.

 - Panel technology: already from this data you can draw a clear furrow as regards the type of product you are looking for.
-In our case, we have chosen gaming monitors with TN technology for gamers who do not want to miss a single fps, while the IPS technology is more suitable for those who want the highest visual quality, perhaps also accompanied by HDR support.
+In our case, we have chosen best 4k gaming monitors under $ 500. with TN technology for gamers who do not want to miss a single fps, while the IPS technology is more suitable for those who want the highest visual quality, perhaps also accompanied by HDR support.
 Between these two solutions, there is also a third challenger, VA technology, which stands halfway.

 - Size: a screen that is too small can limit the field of view too much, while a screen that is too large can be uncomfortable and tiring for the eyes.
 The ideal size of a gaming monitor is between 21 "and 27", with some exceptions for sofa gaming enthusiasts and for those who want a format other than the classic 16: 9.

 - Resolution: for the most demanding gamers the maximum resolution is not always the most suitable choice, since it could give a hard time to the hardware of the PC or Console.
 Most of the gaming monitors on our list use Full HD or 2K panels, but we haven't forgotten those who want to go all the way to 4K.

 - Refresh Rate: This factor is one of the most important, especially for those who play FPS, RTS, MOBA, or other competitive titles.
 Most of these users need a monitor that is well over 60Hz, maybe even 144Hz or 240Hz, but those who want the ultimate gaming experience should choose products with adaptive sync technology, namely NVIDIA G -Sync or AMD FreeSync.